RJBeetel3/titanic_survival_exploration/README.md

 # titanic_survival_exploration
 This was an Udacity project in which a decision tree classifier to predict survival for passengers on the Titanic based on personal information like age, sex, port from which they departed, family members that accompanied them.
+The model did fairly well with a roughly 83% prediction rate.

 #Code Example